emarsden/pgmacs/doc/src/quickstart.md

 ## Inserting, copying and deleting rows

 To insert a new row into a table, press `i` in the table buffer.
-You will be prompted for the values of each column for which a default values is not specified, then the new row will be inserted.
+You will be prompted for the values of each column for which a default value is not specified, then the new row will be inserted.

 To delete the row at point, press `d` in a table buffer and confirm.
 Please note that this deletes in the PostgreSQL database, not only in the Emacs buffer.